 Unfortunately, there is little awareness about the increasing number of women experiencing chronic pelvic tension.

-Along with the shoulders and jaw, the pelvis in one of the areas that we physically show stress and tension, therefore when it comes to kegels, it’s not just about clenching, but learning how to relax the vast amount of muscles in this area.
+Along with the shoulders and jaw, the pelvis is one of the areas that we physically show stress and tension, therefore when it comes to Kegels, it’s not just about clenching, but learning how to relax the vast amount of muscles in this area.